Code-Geasss/Text-Summarizer-App/README.md

 A Text Summarizer App

-Do you feel bored of reading big long texts/messages , Well everyone does.
+Do you feel bored of reading long texts/messages , Well everyone does.

 Try to be more productive and utilize your time by reading just the important notes/facts in the messages.
 Just input any long text/message in the text area as shown in the pictures below and get the short summary  :)